-Spitter Spatter, an NC State spinout, launched their first line of antibacterial, stain-resistant children's clothing earlier this month.
+Spitter Spatter, an NC State spinout, launched its first line of antibacterial, stain-resistant children's clothing earlier this month.
 If you're a parent, you already see the value here.

 But all of this activity and interaction involves germs spreading and clothes taking a pretty good beating.
 Can't we have the fun and minimize the germs, wear and tear?